Connections Between Art and Advertising

 Among the long list of advertisements that incorporate fine art, perhaps some of the smarter ones present the question, “what if our product existed in the same window of time as these great works of art?’”
 The advertisement for a schizophrenia drug which has been combined with Van Gogh‘s Self Portrait, asks what could have happened had the master artist taken their drug?
 Would his mental illness have been cured?
 Or, would he have kept his ear?

 Advertising agencies, like the one who partnered with the Ukrainian Ministry of Culture and Information Policy to re-edit famous artworks during the 2020 quarantine, utilize the motto “work smarter not harder.”
 They do this in order to get the biggest reaction.
 And indeed, why not use something already in existence to get the company’s desired point across?
-It is engaging and on point for 2020.
+It was engaging and on point for 2020.

 Fashion houses, such as YSL and Moschino have re-imagined famous works of art to influence their fashion designs as well as to market them commercially.
 Below, YSL’s 1998 Autumn/Winter campaign featured the photography of Mario Sorrenti within the backdrop of an image created after the famous Olympia by Edouard Manet.